 The Central West LHIN plans, integrates, funds and monitors the local health care system.
-Recognizing the health needs of local communities are best understood by those who live and work in them, it goes about its work in collaboration with a host of Health Service Providers (HSPs), community partners and local residents.
+Recognizing the health needs of local communities are best understood by those who live and work in them, the LHIN goes about its work in collaboration with a host of Health Service Providers (HSPs), community partners and local residents.

 The importance of community engagement is outlined within the Local Health Systems Integration Act (LHSIA) 2006, which states:

 "A local health integration network shall engage the community of diverse persons and entities involved with the local health system about that system on an ongoing basis, including about the integrated health service plan and while setting priorities” (c.
 4, s.
 16 (1)) CE was established as a core function of the LHINs, with the understanding that regional planning is a more appropriate method for assessing and interpreting the local needs of a community.
 CE needs to be purposeful, accessible and its products transparent to the public and LHIN decision makers."

 Community Engagement | The methods by which the Central West LHIN and HSPs interact, share and gather information from and with stakeholders.
 The purpose of community engagement is to inform, educate, consult, involve and empower stakeholders in both health care or health service planning and decision-making processes, so as to improve the health care system.
 Community engagement activities can be ongoing or project specific, outbound or inbound.